2025 Annual Report

 Conclusion

-If you have any further questions or concerns please contact a representative of our organization by telephone at (614) 302-1640 Cell or by email at info@haltviolence.org.
+If you have any further questions or concerns, please contact a representative of our organization by email at info@haltviolence.org.